Article in Theory and Psychology: Social Technologies in and out of psychology

-Book Review: Psychiatry, Politics, and PTSD : Breaking Down by Janice Haaken
+Book review in AWRY Journal of Critical Psychology: Psychiatry, Politics, and PTSD : Breaking Down by Janice Haaken

-Here you can download my (embargoed) dissertation, and see my thesis below as a diagram.
+Here you can download my dissertation and see my thesis below as a diagram.